Montana

 After the charge is dismissed, all records and data relating to the charge are confidential criminal justice information, as defined in 44-5-103, and public access to the information may be obtained only by district court order upon good cause shown.

-Pretrial diversion and drug court: Montana law also provides for pre-charge diversion by prosecutors, Mont.
+Pretrial diversion and drug court: Montana law also provides for pre-charge diversion by prosecutors, where charges are dismissed upon compliance with the terms of the agreement, Mont.
 Code Ann. § 46-16-130, and for the establishment of a drug court program.
 Mont.
-Code Ann. § 46-1-1101.
+Code Ann. § 46-1-1102.

 C. Marijuana expungement, redesignation, & resentencing

 Effective Jan.
 1, 2021, a person serving a sentence–or who has completed a sentence–for a marijuana act legalized or punishable by a lesser sentence under the 2020 marijuana ballot initiatives (CI-118; I-190)(no more than one ounce for personal use) may petition the sentencing court for an expungement, resentencing, and/or redesignation, and is presumptively eligible for relief.
 See Mont.
 Code Ann. § 16-12-113(1), (2).
 As amended in 2021, this provision now makes clear that an expungement under this section does not preclude petitioning for expungement under §§ 46-18-1102.
-The 2021 amendments also lessened the burden on prosecutors opposing expungement: they no longer must prove by clear and convincing evidence that a petitioner does not satisfy the criteria, but must merely “prove the court with a reason basis on which” the petition does not satisfy the criteria.
+Id. at (12).
+The 2021 amendments also lessened the burden on prosecutors opposing expungement: they no longer must prove by clear and convincing evidence that a petitioner does not satisfy the criteria but must merely “prove the court with a reasonable basis on which” the petition does not satisfy the criteria.
+Id. at (2).
+Hearings for expungement petitions can be heard in any venue stipulated by the petitioner and county attorney. § 16-12-116.
+Forms are available on the Montana Supreme Court’s website.

 D. Non-conviction records